 I’ve updated all the details on the new Viazul services in our guide to the Viazul Bus Service here.

 The yellow taxis will be to your left and easily recognizable.
-A yellow taxi from Havana airport to Old Havana will cost the equivalent of US$30.
-Simply tell them where you’re going and they will tell you how much.
+A yellow taxi from Havana airport to Old Havana will cost US$30 (ish).
+Simply tell them where you’re going, and they will tell you how much.
 Always agree on the taxi fare before getting in the taxi.
+Agree on the currency that you want to pay in (either foreign currency of Cuba pesos), and that the price is for the ENTIRE car.

 Taking a Classic Car taxi from Havana Airport to Havana

 Classic car taxis are likely to be cheaper.
 Perhaps US$25.
-They don’t have a “parking rank” as such – but you will likely be approached by several drivers asking if you want a taxi.
+They don’t have a “parking rank” as such, but you will likely be approached by several drivers asking if you want a taxi.
 They are likely to speak less English than Yellow Cab taxis.
+Confirm that the price you agree on is for the entire car (and not per person), and what currency you’re going to pay in.

 Prebooked Private Transfer from Havana Airport to Havana